 Bentonite is used in drilling and tunnelling fluids to lubricate and cool cutting tools, remove cuttings and help prevent blowouts.
 It is a common component in drilling mud used to curtail drilling fluid invasion due to its propensity to aid in the formation of mud cakes.

 Imerys sealing bentonites are suitable for sealing liners in earth construction, waste deposits, water engineering, and lakes due to their high water absorption capacity as well as high swelling potential, ensuring low water permeability in the application.

 In the paper industry, the high surface area of bentonite in combination with its unique properties makes it ideal for various applications.
 Bentonite is used in retention systems and for the control of stickies and pitch.
 Furthermore, it helps to improve the loop water treatment which reduces water consumption.

 Bentonite is ideal for use in cat litter due to its unique water absorption, swelling, and odour-controlling properties.
 It is an excellent anti-caking agent for animal feed.

-With demand for bentonite likely to rise for green moulding sand casting, oil drilling, pelletizing, and cat litter applications, bentonite markets are slated to grow over the next few years.
-Imerys is set to supply consistent quality products to feed these markets.
+With demand for bentonite likely to rise in most of its applications, bentonite markets are slated to grow over the next few years.

 Related product ranges